JieTrancender/apisix-dashboard/README.md

 ├── Makefile
 ├── NOTICE
 ├── README.md
-├── README.zh-CN.md
 ├── api
 ├── docs
 ├── licenses
 └── web
 ```

-1. The `api` directory is used to store the `manager-api` source codes, which is used to manage `etcd` and provide APIs to the frontend interface.
+1. The `api` directory is used to store the `Manager API` source codes, which is used to manage `etcd` and provide APIs to the frontend interface.
 2. The `web` directory is used to store the frontend source codes.

 ## Build then launch